 (C) Unlawful to possess red drum greater than 27 inches total length.
 Unlawful to gig, spear, or gaff red drum.
 One black drum per person per day over 25” TL is allowed.

-(D) Black sea bass NORTH of Cape Hatteras, State open season dates to be announced.
-See most recent Proclamation.
+(D) Black sea bass NORTH of Cape Hatteras, State open season dates: May 15 through September 21 and October 22 through December 31, 2015.

 (E) See prohibited species list above; Legal sharks include: tiger, blacktip, spinner, lemon, bull, nurse, smooth and scalloped and great hammerhead, blacknose, finetooth, bonnethead, shortfin mako, blue, thresher, porbeagle, and oceanic whitetip.
 One (1) Atlantic sharpnose (no minimum size) and one bonnethead (no minimum size) per person per day may be landed in addition to allowable bag limits for other sharks.
 See most recent Proclamation.